 - Enable deployments: Only environments with this option enabled admit working as the target of a deployment.
 The deployment will fail otherwise.

-- Execute rollback when the deployment fails in the first server: The first server of the first cluster of the environment works as a test base for the deployment.
+- Execute rollback when the deployment fails in the first server: The first enabled server of the first enabled cluster of the environment works as a test base for the deployment.
 If this option is selected and the deployment fails there, the Solution Manager will restore its previous state by executing the backup for the last successful deployment.

 - Deployment type: There are two types of deployments according to whether